offsoc/forgejo/options/setting/config-cheat-sheet.md

 - <a name="attachment.SERVE_DIRECT" href="#attachment.SERVE_DIRECT">`attachment.SERVE_DIRECT`</a>:
-  Allows the storage driver to redirect to authenticated URLs to serve files directly Currently, only `minio` is supported:
+  Allows the storage driver to redirect to authenticated URLs to serve files directly Currently, only `minio` is supported.:
   ```ini
   SERVE_DIRECT = false
   ```